ggandor/lightspeed.nvim/README.md

-* While the plugin is active, the actual cursor is down on the command line, but its position in the window is kept highlighted, using the attributes of the built-in `Cursor` highlight group - should you experience any issues, you should check the settings of that first.
+* While the plugin is active, the actual cursor is down on the command line, but its position in the window is kept highlighted, using the attributes of the built-in `Cursor` highlight group - should you experience any issues, you should check that first.
 Alternatively, you can tweak the `LightspeedCursor` group, to highlight the cursor in a custom way.

 * The otherwise useful multiline scoping of `f/F/t/T` can be undesireable when recording macros or executing `:normal`.
 This is [being worked